-On May 14, 2009, Sun and Alkaloida brought a lawsuit against the Company and its directors at the time in the District Court related to the issuance of audited financial statements for the years 2006 and thereafter.
-Upon Sun and Alkaloida's motion, the Court dismissed all claims on October 10, 2010.
+On May 14, 2009, Sun and Alkaloida brought a lawsuit against the Company and its directors at the time (including Mr. Ben Hod and Mr. Haim Fainaro, who served as the Company's statutory external directors up until July and August 2009, respectively, but were struck as respondents from the lawsuit on May 5, 2010) in the District Court related to the issuance of audited financial statements for the years 2006 and thereafter.
+On October 6, 2010, Sun and Alkoloida moved to dismiss all claims against all defendants.
+The Court dismissed all claims on October 10, 2010.